John Dortmunder: Character background

 Very little is known of Dortmunder's childhood.
 It is mentioned in more than one book that he was abandoned at birth and raised in an orphanage run by the Bleeding Heart Sisters of Eternal Misery in the fictional town of Dead Indian, Illinois.

 Dortmunder married a nightclub entertainer whose stage name was "Honeybun Bazoom" shortly before he left the country to serve in Korea in 1952.
 The marriage took place in San Diego.
 Upon his return from Korea in 1954, they were divorced in Reno.

 Dortmunder has been twice convicted of burglary, serving time in prison.
-He is completing the final day of his second prison term at the very beginning of The Hot Rock.
+He is completing the final day of his second prison term at the beginning of The Hot Rock.
 Always hanging over Dortmunder's head is the knowledge that a third conviction will mean that he will be sent to prison for the rest of his life with no chance of parole.

 The fact that something almost always goes wrong with Dortmunder's jobs, in spite of careful planning, has given him the reputation of being jinxed.
 Although he claims not to be superstitious, Dortmunder has believed so, too.
 In fact, Dortmunder gets worried when things go smoothly and seems relieved when something does go wrong.
 In most novels, Dortmunder's team earn only small amounts of money; the resulting heists, therefore, are only Pyrrhic victories, and the moral for the reader is that Crime Does Not Pay—at least not very well.
 However, Dortmunder is not always unlucky, and in some novels and stories he and his crew make out quite well.

 Dortmunder has occasionally used the alias "John Diddums", telling anyone who asks that it is Welsh (to which they usually reply "Ah" or "Oh").
 He came up with the name on the spur of the moment in the 1989 short story "Too Many Crooks" and dislikes it, but now uses it involuntarily in circumstances that preclude using his real name.

 The motto of his family crest (which he admits he stole) is "Quid lucrum istic mihi est?" ("What's in it for me?").

 A firm believer that "if you couldn't accomplish a task with five men, you shouldn't try it at all" (What's The Worst That Could Happen?), Dortmunder as a rule never works with more than four other people.
 However, in What's The Worst That Could Happen?, a job in Las Vegas (robbing a Las Vegas Strip hotel/casino) is so irresistible to other associates that he winds up with a total "crew" of twenty people.

 As is common with characters in long-running series, Dortmunder and his companions seem to be more-or-less frozen at the age they were when we first met them.
 His age is given as 37 in 1970's The Hot Rock, and as 40 in 1977's Nobody's Perfect.
 Dortmunder appears to be somewhere in his early forties throughout the rest of the series' nearly forty-year run.